aidadatahub/aidadatahub.github.io/data-science-platform/examples/gpu-sd-iaas-jupyter/index.md

 vncserver :1
 ```

+{:start="2"}
 2. On your computer, point your VNC client of choice to `localhost:5901` to
 connect through the SSH port forward that you set up in step 2.
 You can for
 example use Remmina, which comes preinstalled on Ubuntu.

-**Note**: In the future AIDA Data Hub will provide ways to connect to a remote
+**Note**: In the future, AIDA Data Hub will provide ways to connect to a remote
-desktop in a secure environment without needing server administrator skills.
+desktop in a secure environment which do not require the user to have server
+administrator skills.

 ### 6. Use a Jupyter notebook to train an AI model, and monitor progress graphically.